bblwq/ROM-Crataegus-Research-Project/README.md

 12. Indicate the number of specimens to process.
 13. The result will be stored in temp.csv.

+##Note:
-Note： All '|' are replaced by '!' because a filename contains '|' is illegal.
+1. All '|' are replaced by '!' because a filename contains '|' is illegal.
-      All '?' are replaced by '_' because a filename contains '?' is illegal.
+2. All '?' are replaced by '_' because a filename contains '?' is illegal.